Madhuri-Jain/medal-count/README.md

 #### 1. Add Unit Tests with Vitest

-I planned to write unit test cases for core logic (e.g., sorting, utility functions) using Vitest.
+- I planned to write unit test cases for core logic (e.g., sorting, utility functions) using Vitest.
 This would improve code reliability and allow for safe future refactoring.

-#### 2.Define a Centralized Color Palette
+#### 2. Define a Centralized Color Palette

-Rather than hardcoding Tailwind color classes in components, I intended to define a structured color palette (possibly using CSS variables or Tailwind theme extensions).
+- Rather than hardcoding Tailwind color classes in components, I intended to define a structured color palette (possibly using CSS variables or Tailwind theme extensions).
 This would enhance consistency and scalability when working with styles, especially if the UI needs to support dark/light modes or theming in the future.

-#### 3.Add Tooltips for Medal Headers
+#### 3. Add Tooltips for Medal Headers

-I wanted to add tooltips to the medal-colored headers in the table.
+- I wanted to add tooltips to the medal-colored headers in the table.
 On hover, these would clearly indicate which medal type (Gold, Silver, or Bronze) the column represents.
 This would improve accessibility and usability, especially for color-blind users.